Tangerine995/pathway_repurposing/README.md

 Note that any KEGG pathways you are interested in can be used as pathway feature for drug screening.

 ## Analyze your results
 The screening results will contain a long list of drugs.
-You can further check their experiment information, target or structure to find the best candidate
+You can further check their experiment information, target or structure to find the best candidate.

 ## Citation